mvaganov/self/RESUME.md

 # Michael Vaganov (`michael.vaganov@gmail.com`)
 <!-- https://goo.gl/b27MsM -->
 ### Summary
-Sr. Level developer who enjoys the challenges of writing efficient code in the service of creating beautiful, compelling, and accessible user experience.
+Sr. Level developer who enjoys the challenges of writing efficient code and 3D user experiences.
 Has been teaching Unity 3D game/VR development.
 Implemented garbage-collection and socket networking code for a domain-specific web-browser on pre-smart-phone mobile.
 Developed wide-porting/localization/multiplatform/multi-lingual API/Framework and build system for mobile.
 Focused on teaching performant code and game development in C and C++.

 ## Skills